christinew7/61040_concept_backend/design/concepts/FileTracker/FileTracker.md

 # prompt:
 # Concept: FileTracker

 *   **concept**: FileTracker \[User, File]
 *   **purpose**: track current position and enable navigation within files
-*   **principle**: a user can create a FileTracker to keep track of their position in various files; they can track or untrack files, move through file items sequentially or skip to a specific file item; and they can control how their progress is displayed.
+*   **principle**: a user can start tracking their file from the first listed item (which might not be the first item); a user can also use an LLM to start tracking their file at a better suited item within the file; they can move through file items sequentially without losing their place or skip to a file item; and control how progress is displayed
 *   **state**
     *   a set of `TrackedFiles` with
 	    * an `owner` User